ASTN-NGYN/treasure-hunt/README.md

 5. Run the program:
    python main.py

-6. In the GUI, enter a grid size and click Submit.
-The program will:
+6. The program will:
-   - generate an N x N grid
+   - generate a 20 x 20 grid with 2–3 treasures, 2 traps, and walls
-   - place one treasure, one trap, and walls
    - open a window showing the 2d grid
+   - provide Run BFS, DFS, UCS, Greedy, and A* buttons
+   - provide a Reset button to regenerate a new grid configuration

 Experimentation & Results: